 Health orientated store cupboard basics

-However, removing them as store cupboard or refrigerator staples (and items which regularly appear on your shopping list) and replacing them with staples for healthy eating can help you establish healthy eating practices.
+Removing these foods and beverages as staples for your store cupboard or refrigerator and replacing them with staples for healthy eating can help you establish healthy eating practices.

 If you tend to purchase food as you need it or if your store cupboard and refrigerator are ill equipped for healthy eating you may find it quite costly to create an instant healthy store cupboard.